mage-os/devdocs/cli-commands.md

 ### `store:website:list`

-The `store:website:list` command within Magento 2's CLI interface offers a convenient way to display a list of all websites present in your Magento installation.
-This command provides essential information about each website, including its code, name, and base URL, facilitating a clear and concise overview of your website hierarchy for effective management and reference.
+The `store:website:list` command display a list of all websites present in your Magento installation.
+This command provides essential information about each website, including its code, name, and base URL.

 Example usage: